volfco/shmr/README.md

 A Purpose Built filesystem for use with SMR Hard Drives.

+**Prototype Stage** If you use this for actual workloads, I'm going to laugh at you.

 Unlike a traditional file system, Shmr acts as a Virtual Filesystem on top of a standard file system.
 Shmr stores files as a series of fixed size blocks, and uses an internal key/value store to map the blocks to the underlying storage.